Biju

-Biju (Malayalam: ബിജു) is a popular male name in India, especially in Bengal, Orissa, Kerala, Bangladesh, and India, where the name means "second son".
+Biju (Malayalam: ബിജു) is a male given name and surname in India, especially in Bengal, Orissa, and Kerala.
+It is also found in Bangladesh, where the name means "second son".

 Biju is derived from the similar rhyming name Viju.
 It is highly likely that Viju is an affectionate version of the name Vijaya, which means Victory in Sanskrit and several Indian languages.
 It has a similar meaning in Chinese as well.
 Biju is associated with Arjuna, the great warrior hero of the Mahabharatha.

 In Kerala, the name Biju is used by all communities: Hindus, Christians, and Muslims, and thus is a secular name, although many have added suffixes which indicate their caste or community.

 This name also may have derived from the French word "bijou" (pronounced "bizhu"), meaning "jewel."